What are Diegetic & Non-Diegetic Sound in Film?

 Felluga 2012

-To put it in other words, diegesis is the entire narrative world created, not only in a single film but also across multiple stories across time in a shared universe.
+In other words, diegesis is the entire narrative world created in a single film and across multiple stories across time in a shared universe.

-Think about franchises such as Star Trek, Star Wars, or the Marvel Universe, where different stories develop across different timelines, in different settings, and even in different media (comic books, movies, books, animated movies, toys, and more).
+Consider franchises such as Star Trek, Star Wars, or the Marvel Universe, where different stories develop across different timelines, settings, and even in different media (comic books, movies, books, animated movies, toys, and more).

-With a definition of diegesis in place, let’s have a look at what this has to do with sound in film.
+With a definition of diegesis, let’s examine what this has to do with sound in film.

 Diegetic and Extra-diegetic Sound and Music in Film